kisanms/Live_Tracker/README.md

   - issued was data safety form
   - selected device & id than it working in production
 - **March 1**
-  - issued was data safety form
-  - selected device & id than it working in production
+  - what extra changes needed in the application

 ## 🎉 Features Implementation
 ### Admin Dashboard